-Each region will have a server infrastructure that operates independently from the servers of other regions.
-The regional servers will maintain a separate set of Virtual Checkpoint and

-Driver Profile databases.
-All regions will access a third party speed limit database.
+Each geographic region will have a server infrastructure that operates independently from the servers of other regions.
+The regional servers will maintain a separate Virtual Checkpoint Database and a separate Driver Profile Database.
+All regions will access a third party Speed Limit Database.
+These databases will be manipulated by the Traffic Wizard algorithms.